-It's self-fertile, but a good pollinator if you want to plant more than one cultivar.
-Arbequina is adaptable to a variety of conditions, even doing well in poor soils or drought.
-It's even amenable to pruning if you decide to shape it a bit.
+Outdoors, the Arbequina is adaptable to a variety of conditions, even doing well in poor soils or drought.
+If you decide to shape it, it's also amenable to pruning.

 Since ancient times, the olive tree has been prized for its fruit, wood, oil and the overall health benefits it provides.
 Arbequina is a perfect example of how much one of these remarkable trees has to offer and how easy they can be to grow.
 These are so popular, please make your selection now.

 Buying Options for Plants

 Nature Hills sells a large variety of plants with several options available.
 Plants are offered in both potted containers and as dormant bare root without soil.
 Here is a helpful resource to understand your options as you create a beautiful landscape with help from Nature Hills.

 Ever wonder what a larger plant will mean for your landscape?
 Container Sizes are really all about the age of the plant!

 Seasonally, Nature Hills offers hand selected, high quality bare root trees, shrubs and perennials.
 Bare root plants are sold by height from the top of the root system to the top of the plant.
 Plants may be taller than the height minimums.

 - Popular sizes of select trees are 1 foot, 2 feet, 3 feet, etc.

 - Popular sizes of select bare root plants is 1 foot, 18 inches, etc.

 |2"x2"x3"||Ranges from||.18 to .21 dry quarts / .198 to .23 dry liters in volume|